Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ## Business Logic

-I was not being able to successfully implement the business logic required in the API.
-Although, I have done a different task:
+I have implemented a different business logic other than the one required in the API.
+Thus this is a different task, below is the functionality:
 ```
  base_url = 'https://hacker-news.firebaseio.com/v0/item/'
     answer = []